VisuRiddles: Fine-grained Perception is a Primary Bottleneck for Multimodal Large Language Models in Abstract Visual Reasoning: Introduction

 \section{Introduction}

-Visual reasoning is a core component of human intelligence~\cite{johnson2010mental}.
-Enhancing this capacity in Multimodal Large Language Models (MLLMs) is key to bridging the gap to human-level performance~\cite{schulze2025visual,caffagni2024revolution}.
-Recent advancements~\cite{bai2025qwen2,chen2024expanding,wu2024deepseek,yu2024texthawk,yu2024texthawk2,li2024monkey,yao2024minicpm} in MLLMs have made significant progress in various general visual tasks, but still struggle with Abstract Visual Reasoning (AVR).
+Reasoning is a core component of human intelligence~\citep{johnson2010mental}.
+Enhancing this capability in Multimodal Large Language Models (MLLMs) is key to bridging the gap to human-level performance~\citep{schulze2025visual,caffagni2024revolution}.
+Recent advancements~\citep{bai2025qwen2,chen2024expanding,wu2024deepseek,yu2024texthawk,yu2024texthawk2,li2024monkey} in MLLMs have made significant progress in various general visual tasks, but still struggle with Abstract Visual Reasoning (AVR) tasks~\citep{mitchell2311comparing}.
 As shown in Fig.~\ref{fig:fig1}(a), even advanced models such as Gemini2.5 Pro continue to face significant challenges in this task, showing a substantial gap compared to human performance.
 While such AVR tasks are relatively easy for humans, even the most advanced MLLMs struggle to solve them.
-It seems unexpected that models with strong performance in general understanding and reasoning tasks still fall short in handling such reasoning challenges.
-In fact, the core issue lies not in reasoning but in the fine-grained perception of complex visual structures.
-Unlike humans, who naturally process fine-grained visual structural cues, MLLMs often lack this perceptual ability needed for high-level abstract reasoning.
-As shown in Fig.~\ref{fig:fig1}(b), once the abstract graphics is reformulated into fine-grained perceptual descriptions, the model can produce accurate responses.
-This highlights that enhancing fine-grained perceptual capacity is crucial to unlocking MLLMs’ potential in AVR.
+It unexpected that models with strong performance in general understanding and reasoning tasks still fall short in handling such reasoning challenges.
+In fact, the challenges of AVR primarily stem from two aspects: fine-grained perception and reasoning.
+Compared to the recent advances in enhancing reasoning capabilities, the ability to perceive subtle visual structures, such as position, style, and attribute, has been largely overlooked in existing studies~\citep{xu2025visulogic, jiang2024marvel}.
+Unlike humans, which naturally process such fine-grained visual cues, MLLMs often lack the perceptual ability required for abstract graphics understanding~\citep{tong2024eyes, cao2024visual}.
+As illustrated in Fig.~\ref{fig:fig1}(b), once abstract graphics are reformulated into structured perceptual descriptions, the model is able to generate accurate responses.
+This highlights that strengthening perceptual capability is a crucial factor for advancing AVR.
+Therefore, genuine progress in enabling MLLMs to master AVR requires addressing both perception and reasoning, with special emphasis on enhancing the often-overlooked perceptual capability.